tudtude/guide-for-js-game/README.md

-# Used for personal guide
+# Personal used for Javascript guide

 https://tudtude.github.io/guide-for-js-game/